 Administrators and Receivers were appointed to CMI Industrial Pty Ltd on 26 April 2012.
-An amount of \$186 thousand was received during the year from the administrator.
-This amount is a provisional payment only and subject to variation.
-As a result of this, the amount has not yet been recognised as income.
-The amount is recorded as a current liability at 30 June 2013.
+An amount of \$18 thousand was received during the year (2013: \$186 thousand) from the administrator.
+These amounts are provisional payments and have been recognised as income.
+The amount is recorded as a reversal of impairment expense at 30 June 2014.

-At 30 June 2013, principal and interest arrears, including default interest and charges, and earlier adjustments due under the original sale agreements total \$21.4 million.
+At 30 June 2014, principal and interest arrears, including default interest and charges, and earlier adjustments due under the original sale agreements total \$24.1 million.

-In forming the accounts at 30 June 2013, and subsequent to this date, the Board's assessment of the loan's recoverable value has not changed with respect to this loan.
+In forming the accounts at 30 June 2014, and subsequent to this date, the Board's assessment of the loan's recoverable value has not changed with respect to this loan.
 The loan is carried at a nil value and classified as a non-current asset as the Board does not expect the loan to be repaid in the following 12 month period.